dantasfiles/dantasfiles.github.io/_princeton/com-suggested.md

 ## Film & other visual media

-I've compiled a [Letterboxd list](https://letterboxd.com/dantasfiles/list/princeton-comparative-literature-film-selection/) of the films in this section<br>The ones I've seen are the following:
+I've compiled a [Letterboxd list](https://letterboxd.com/dantasfiles/list/princeton-comparative-literature-film-selection/) of the films in this section

+The ones I've seen are the following:
 - Michelangelo Antonioni
   - L'Avventura
+- Ingmar Bergman
+  - The Virgin Spring
+  - Winter Light
+- Bernardo Bertolucci
+  - The Last Emperor